SitecorePowerShell/Book/toolbox.md

 Generate a report using the Sitecore Rules Engine.

+##### PowerShell Background Session Manager

+View the list of SPE sessions and "kill" them as needed.

 #### Create Tools for the Toolbox

 To create your own Toolbox item take the following steps: